carlaKC/lightning-rfc/02-peer-protocol.md

       `error` and fail the channel.
   - if `blinding_point` is provided:
     - MUST use the corresponding blinded private key to decrypt the `onion_routing_packet` (see [Route Blinding](04-onion-routing.md#route-blinding))
+  - if `endorsed` is provided AND `endorsed` is zero:
+    - MAY choose to limit the liquidity and slots available to forward the corresponding outgoing HTLC in `onion_routing_packet`, if any.

 The `onion_routing_packet` contains an obfuscated list of hops and instructions for each hop along the path.
 It commits to the HTLC by setting the `payment_hash` as associated data, i.e. includes the `payment_hash` in the computation of HMACs.